TIBCOSoftware/flogo/README.md

 Not sure where to start?
 No problem, here are a few suggestions:

 * [flogo-contrib](https://github.com/TIBCOSoftware/flogo-contrib): This repository contains all of the contributions, such as activities, triggers, etc. Perhaps there is something missing?
 Create a new activity or trigger or fix a bug in an existing activity or trigger.
-* Browse all of the Project Flogo repositories and look for issues tagged 'kind/help-wanted' or 'good first issue'
+* Browse all of the Project Flogo repositories and look for issues tagged `kind/help-wanted` or `good first issue`

 If you have any questions, feel free to post an issue and tag it as a question, email flogo-oss@tibco.com or chat with the team and community: